webis-de/coling22-benchmark-for-causal-question-answering/README.md

 # A Benchmark for Causal Question Answering

-Code and data will be published together with the CR paper version.
+Code and data will be published closer to the conference.